roman-milk/roman-milk.github.io/impregnated-by-aliens.md

+===

- ****** Impregnated by Aliens ****** byStoryTeller07© "Meeting," she said.
+"Meeting," she said.
 The map showed the place.
 "Time," she said.
 Digits appeared at the meeting place, and where she was.
 "Nice gadget," she said.
 It had been tuned to her language.
 The computer seemed more capable than these scientists were at using her language.
 Just so long as she kept it simple.

  The meeting didn't go well.
 She felt too tired, unable to find the energy to break in to their conversations.
 They showed little interest in her, so she left feeling disappointed.